 5. Feather-Horned Beetles

 There are many beetle species with notable antennae, but none of them look anything like the feather-horned beetle!
 Its long, hairy antenna looks a little like a pair of fans!
 While the antenna is more prominent on male beetles, the antenna on females is still very large.
 Typically, these antennae are made up of around 20 different segments.
+The feather-horned beetle is native to Australia.

 6. Asian Long-Horned Beetles